Clouder0/AnkiLink/README.md

 ---

-For more examples, see [tests](https://github.com/Clouder0/AnkiImporter/tree/main/tests).
+For more examples, see [tests](https://github.com/Clouder0/AnkiLink/tree/main/tests).

 ## Alternatives

-Tons of AnkiImporters out there.
+Tons of AnkiLinks out there.
 Here are some alternatives, some of which may suit your need.

 - [apy](https://github.com/lervag/apy): need to install Anki source, directly write to Anki database without opening Anki or importing apkg into Anki.
 Linux-friendly.
-- [Anki-Import](https://github.com/sdondley/Anki-Import): similar syntax with my AnkiImporter but too many linebreaks.
+- [Anki-Import](https://github.com/sdondley/Anki-Import): similar syntax with my AnkiLink but too many linebreaks.
 Lack of markdown support.
 Haven't been updated for years.
 - [inka](https://github.com/lazy-void/inka): a powerful tool, and the most similar one with mine.
 I would probably not start this project if I had discovered it earlier! we are developing in different directions though.

 ## Credit